Victoria-ElenaLazar/Online-Learning-Platform/README.md

 ## Overview

-Welcome to our Online Learning Platform, where knowledge meets convenience.
+Welcome to Online Learning Platform Documentation, where knowledge meets convenience.
 Online Learning Platform offers a seamless experience for both students and instructors, fostering a dynamic learning environment.

 This project helped me to learn and understand how to create and use Symfony Framework, Bundles and Migrations.